AdnanAliMumtaz/Traffic-Flow-Optimiser/README.md

 - **Traffic Light Control**: Junctions manage traffic flow with configurable light timings, controlling when vehicles can proceed through intersections.

 - **Simulation Clock**: Manages time progression, enabling time-based events, logging, and reporting of simulation activities.
+The simulation runs at a scaled time rate where one hour in simulation time corresponds to approximately 6 minutes of real-time, allowing for efficient evaluation of traffic scenarios.

 ### Classes and Architecture